Collective Intelligence Laboratory

 While people's common association with psychology is as a study of brain function, one cannot derive the content of thinking or assign meaning to objects from brain activity only.
 Especially it is true for such psychological applications, as resolving conflicts and recruiting staff within organizations, managing business communication, counseling family problems, developing educational plans and methods, helping people to cope with tragic events, making recommendations regarding a choice of profession or just predicting people's choices.

 A modern direction in cognitive psychology - psychosemantics, which studies how people assign meaning to objects and situations.
-Psychosemantic techniques originated in the USA forty years ago and became popular in Europe during the last 20 years.
-They were able to predict preferences in customer behavior or public choices during the last Russian presidential election.
+Psychosemantic techniques originated in the USA forty years ago and became popular in Europe since then.
+They were able to predict preferences in customer behavior or public choices.

 Trofimova I.N.
-Interconnections of characteristics of temperament with some peculiarities of cognitive activity of human // Questions of psychology, N 1 - 1997.
-Pp. 74-82. (in Russian).
+(1997) Interconnections of characteristics of temperament with some peculiarities of cognitive activity of human // Questions of psychology, N 1, 74-82. (in Russian).

 Educational activity